 A probability integral transform (PIT) is the cumulative probability evaluated at the actual, realised value of the target variable.
 It measures the likelihood of observing a value less than the actual realised value, where the probability is measured by the density forecast.
-According to (Diebold et al., 1997), a density forecast is correctly specified if 1) the probability integral transforms of the realisations are uniformly distributed over the interval (0,1), 2) for one-step-ahead forecasts, the PITs also display independence (meaning no auto-correlation).
+According to (Diebold et al., 1997), a density forecast is correctly specified if 1) the probability integral transforms of the realisations are uniformly distributed over the interval (0,1), 2) for one step-ahead forecasts, the PITs also display independence (meaning no auto-correlation).11 The conventional PIT diagnostic is not necessarily a statistical test, there are more formal versions for testing models misspecification (Rossi & Sekhposyan, 2019).
+However, they will not be included in this paper.

-6 Results
+6. Results

-As mentioned in previous sections, thirty different models were tested using a recursive out-of-sample estimation across twelve horizons.
+As mentioned in previous sections, thirty different models were tested using a recursive out-ofsample estimation across twelve horizons.
 The evaluation starts in January 2012 until December 2019, splitting the date approximately 50% for in-sample vs out-of-sample estimation.
-For illustration purposes ten models were selected (plus the benchmark) to be include in the charts and tables.
+For illustration purposes ten models were selected (plus the benchmark) to be include in the charts and tables.12

 For a target variable like inflation, it is not obvious what transformation of prices index is more appropriate for a forecasting evaluation.
-For instance, it is very common for forecasters to forecast year-on-year inflation, but it's also possible that forecasters are more interested in forecasting monthly, quarterly, year-end or year-average inflation.
-Because of this fact, the paper evaluates the performance of the price index itself rather than a specific transformation of the data.
-That said, as yearly inflation is a very conventional transformation, special attention will be paid to the twelve horizon (h = 12) when displaying some fixed horizon charts.
+For instance, it is very common for forecasters to forecast year-on-year inflation, but it is also possible that forecasters are more interested in forecasting monthly, quarterly, year-end or year-average inflation.
+Because of this fact, the paper evaluates the performance of the price index itself rather than a specific transformation of the data.13 That said, as yearly inflation is a very conventional transformation, special attention will be paid to the twelve horizon (h = 12) when displaying some fixed horizon charts.

-6.1 Out-of-sample testing
+6.1.
+Out-of-sample testing

 In general, metrics including Continuous Ranked Probability Scores (CRPS), Quantile Scores (QS), Root Mean Square Errors (RMSE) were displayed in relative terms with respect to the benchmark.
-Readers should note that a lower CRPS is desired, therefore a lower relative performance to the benchmark actually means predictive gains versus the benchmark (a lower relative CRPS / QS / RMSE is desired).
-Mean Percentage Errors (MPE) was also used, in
+Readers should note that a lower CRPS is desired, therefore a lower relative performance to the

-&lt;sup>11In practice forecasters tend to test calibration on the one-step-ahead forecasts.
-Although there is literature on multi-step-ahead forecasts, because forecast errors tend to be serially correlated across horizons, then the PITs also tend to be serially correlated, complicating the analysis (Knüppel, 2015).
-The calibration of multi-step-forecast goes beyond the scope of this paper, so the PIT analysis will be done on the CPI variations one-step-ahead to reduce trend effects.
+11 In practice forecasters tend to test calibration on the one-step-ahead forecasts.
+Although there is literature on multistep-ahead forecasts, because forecast errors tend to be serially correlated across horizons, then the PITs also tend to be serially correlated, complicating the analysis (Knüppel, 2015).
+The calibration of multistep-forecast goes beyond the scope of this paper, so the PIT analysis will be done on the CPI variations one-step-ahead to reduce trend effects.

-&lt;sup>12CRPS results for the rest of the models can be found in Table 5 within the appendix.
+12 CRPS results for the rest of the models can be found in Table 5 within the appendix.

-&lt;sup>13Due to the non-stationary of the CPI, the data was generally transformed to percentage differences or log differences during the estimation and forecasting process but was later reverted to CPI for comparison.
+13 Due to the non-stationary of the CPI, the data was generally transformed to percentage differences or log differences during the estimation and forecasting process but was later reverted to CPI for comparison.